PaulHJoo/Blog/src/blogs/internet-zoo/internet-zoo.md

 ![Routing in Network](./images/tree-2.png "Routing in Network")

 This is basically how routing across the Internet works; apply the Subnet Mask to get the Network Address, match with the destination address in the routing table entry and pass the packet on that entry’s next hop.
-However, everything we’ve called about so far is inside of something called an Autonomous System (AS).
+However, everything we’ve talked about so far is inside of something called an Autonomous System (AS).

 ##Autonomous System
 An AS is basically a set of subnetworks under the administration of one entity (as such an Internet Service Provider).
 Routing within an AS uses internal protocols such as Interior Border Gateway Protocol (iBGP) while routing between Autonomous Systems (ASes?
 The alternative without the “e” isn’t an option) is done with external protocols, such as the Border Gateway Protocol (BGP), but the essentials of how a packet is passed along is the same.